adamdjbrett/adamdjbrett-v3/content/cv.md

               - text: Michelle Cronin <a href='https://michellecronin.net'>michellecronin.net</a>
               - text: Syracuse University Human Rights Film Festival <a href='https://suhrff.syr.edu'>suhrff.syr.edu</a>
               - text: Then and Now Project <a href='https://www.thenandnow.us/'>thenandnow.us</a>
+                items:
-              - text: Sullivan-Clinton Campaign, Then and Now Project <a href='http://www.sullivanclinton.com/'>sullivanclinton.com</a>
+                  - info: Sullivan-Clinton Campaign, Then and Now Project <a href='http://www.sullivanclinton.com/'>sullivanclinton.com</a>
-              - text: Derry Veagh Evictions, Then and Now Project <a href='https://www.derryveagh.com'>derryveagh.com</a>
+                  - info: Derry Veagh Evictions, Then and Now Project <a href='https://www.derryveagh.com'>derryveagh.com</a>
-              - text: Staked Plains, Then and Now Project <a href='https://www.stakedplains.com'>stakedplains.com</a>
+                  - info: Staked Plains, Then and Now Project <a href='https://www.stakedplains.com'>stakedplains.com</a>
               - text: Good Shepherd Lutheran Church, Fayetteville, NY <a href='http://goodshepcny.org/'>goodshepcny.org</a>
               - text: Stephanie M. Wyatt <a href='http://stephaniewyatt.net/'>stephaniewyatt.net</a>
               - text: Ways of Knowing, A Fundraising Gala for the Skä•noñh - Great Law of Peace Center <a href='http://web.archive.org/web/20200322051959/https://www.waysofknowingskanonh.org/'>waysofknowingskanonh.org</a>